 Despite the hurdles his subjects faced—indeed, some risked their lives by speaking out—Kraus finds reason for hope.
 He remembers the time he traveled to the remote villages of Senegal with rapper and women’s rights activist Sister Fa.
 “What really touched me,” he says, “are the children’s bright eyes.
 They are so happy that someone comes to give a concert, and it is pure joy to see the smiling faces.”

 Some of these artists, like Emmanuel Jal, author of the book War Child: A Child Soldier’s Story, didn’t get to have happy childhoods, but now, they’re striving for a peaceful future for other boys and girls.
-In music, they found not only a safe place but also a road to redemption, even when that road was paved with heartache.
+In music, they found not only a safe place but also a reason to hope

 Buy FORTHRIGHT here.

 Emmanuel Jal giving a live performance in London, 2014.
 Jal was born in South Sudan.
 He struggled as a child soldier, and he uses his music to transform his pain from the past into positivity for the future.
 His message is to spread peace around the world and to raise awareness.

 Crowd celebrating International Peace Day in Juba, South Sudan, 2012

 Diana Avella with her son.
 Avella was born in Bogota, Colombia and grew up in a Barrios.
 She is one of the first female rap artists in Colombia, raising her voice against injustice and inequality.
 With her strong voice and powerful lyrics, she inspires a lot of people in her own country and also abroad.
 The role of women is a central topic in her music.